Joan Straumanis

 2002 – 2004 Campaign for Antioch College, $65 million goal ($35 million raised during my presidency).

-2004 Mellon Foundation: to support Antioch College curriculum renewal project.
+2004 Mellon Foundation grant to Antioch College curriculum renewal project.

-2003 Mellon Foundation: to support Antioch College infrastructure.
+2003 Mellon Foundation grant to support Antioch College infrastructure.

-NEH Challenge Grant: to support international and intercultural education at Lehigh University; raised required matching money from individual and corporate donors.
+1995 – 1998 National Endowment for the Humanities Challenge Grant to Lehigh University for international and intercultural education; raised required matching money from individual and corporate donors.

-Hewlett Foundation: to add research experiences to introductory courses across the curriculum, and increase undergraduate research participation (Lehigh University).
+1995 – 1998 Hewlett Foundation grant to Lehigh University to add research experiences to introductory courses across the curriculum, and increase undergraduate research participation.

-FIPSE, U.S. Department of Education: to support curriculum innovation in science and to develop the SCY (Science Community Year) program, a supportive learning community for first-year science students (Rollins College).
+1989 – 1992 FIPSE (U.S. Department of Education) grant to Rollins College to support curriculum innovation in science and to develop the Science Community Year program, a learning community to support first-year science students; doubled retention of science majors.

-Jessie Ball duPont Religious, Charitable & Educational Fund: to establish the Florida Interacademic Consortium, a school-college partnership for Florida.
+1987 – 1989 Jessie Ball duPont Religious, Charitable & Educational Fund grant to establish the Florida Interacademic Consortium, a school-college partnership for Florida.

 1984 – 1987